claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

 - Eduardo da Silva, Agile Meets Architecture, 5-6 Oct '23:
     - many companies are operating as though they are in Complicated or Clear, but actually they are in Complex
 ![Cynefin](/resources/images/cynefin01.jpeg)

+# ADKAR

+- From my notes from a Tech Leads NorthWest event (TLNW) in spring 2024
+- In the context of change management
+- These are things worth bearing in mind when considering whether changes are worthwhile and when managing changes in general:
+- Awareness
+- Desire
+- Knowledge
+- Ability
+- Reinforcement/Revisit/Review